ryuji-konishi/AplacChat/chat/README Setup Chat on MacOS.md

 ```
 And check the current latest version of Tensorflow, which is decided by pip command.
 ```
-pip show tensorflow
+pip index versions tensorflow
 ```

-As of Aug.2022, version 2.6.5 is returned.
+As of Aug.2022, version 2.7.3 is returned by the above command, while 2.6.5 was actually installed in the following steps.
+It might be due to MacOS version limitation which was conditioned during the package installation process (not 100% sure).
+Thus, you might need to run the installation steps below to find out the actual version.

 #### 2. Install virtualenv
 ```